History of France: Major changes in France, Europe, and North America (1718–1783)

 In the North American theatre, France was allied with various Native American peoples during the Seven Years' War and, despite a temporary success at the battles of the Great Meadows and Monongahela, French forces were defeated at the disastrous Battle of the Plains of Abraham in Quebec.
-In Europe, repeated French attempts to overwhelm Hanover failed.
 In 1762, Russia, France, and Austria were on the verge of crushing Prussia, when the Anglo-Prussian Alliance was saved by the Miracle of the House of Brandenburg.
 At sea, naval defeats against British fleets at Lagos and Quiberon Bay in 1759 and a crippling blockade forced France to keep its ships in port.
 Finally peace was concluded in the Treaty of Paris (1763), and France lost its North American empire.

 Britain's success in the Seven Years' War had allowed them to eclipse France as the leading colonial power.
 France sought revenge for this defeat, and under Choiseul France started to rebuild.
 In 1766, the French Kingdom annexed Lorraine and the following year bought Corsica from Genoa.
 Having lost its colonial empire, France saw a good opportunity for revenge against Britain in signing an alliance with the Americans in 1778, and sending an army and navy that turned the American Revolution into a world war.
-Spain, allied to France by the Family Compact, and the Dutch Republic also joined the war on the French side.
 Admiral de Grasse defeated a British fleet at Chesapeake Bay while Jean-Baptiste Donatien de Vimeur, comte de Rochambeau and Gilbert du Motier, Marquis de Lafayette joined American forces in defeating the British at Yorktown.
 The war was concluded by the Treaty of Paris (1783); the United States became independent.
 The British Royal Navy scored a major victory over France in 1782 at the Battle of the Saintes and France finished the war with huge debts and the minor gain of the island of Tobago.